12 Sep Acoustic Bass Guitar Vs Electric

 What’s interesting about these instruments is that both electric and acoustic bass guitars can produce sound without electricity.
 The only difference is that electric bass guitars are much quieter — almost to the point of uselessness — if not plugged into an amplifier.
 Witha body made of solid wood, these instruments require a conduit for the electrical current of the bass to produce sound.
 So, if you’re playing an electric guitar of any kind, you’ll need bass cables and guitar cables.

 Although some musicians do play an acoustic guitar with an amplifier, they are typically played without amplification.
 Their hollow, spacious bodies provide natural sound amplification because it acts as a soundboard, allowing the vibrations from the string to bounce off it and amplify the sound.
+Some have a unique sound too like the guitar in our Gretsch G9500 review.

 The consensus is that electric bass guitars are better for those just starting to their bass training.
 This reasoning is because it’s generally easier to manage.
 After all, the strings on an electric bass are easier to press down than an acoustic, the guitar’s body is smaller, and the neck is thinner.
+Once you get better control over the instrument in general, you can move onto other playing styles, like learning how to play slide guitar.

 Acoustic bass guitars are often used for folk, jazz, and country music.
 But ultimately, electric guitars offer a more diverse range of music.
 They are used in every type of music imaginable, which makes it better for a beginner whose still trying to figure out their style.
+If you’re a beginner and still exploring types of guitars, there are affordable acoustics on the market that would suit beginner-level guitarists like the one in our DR100 review.

 If you look at the cheapest options for either type of bass, you’ll likely find that acoustics are the least expensive.
 Electric guitars also require you to purchase an amp, which increases the price.
 The most affordable acoustic basses will cost you around $100, while cheaper electric options start at closer to $200.
 However, once you start getting into nicer models, the prices begin to look more similar, and typically fall within a range of $600-$1,000.